KroNton/joystick_control/README.md

 # joystick_controller Package

-The **ROS Joystick Control Package** is a ROS (Robot Operating System) package developed specifically for ROS Noetic.
+The **Joystick Control Package** is a ROS package developed specifically for ROS Noetic.
 This package provides a convenient way to interface with a joystick input device and use its positional information for controlling robots or other ROS-enabled systems.

 ## Features